TIMELINE - News Corp and the phone-hacking scandal

 -- Murdoch reiterates that Myler and Crone had not shown him the transcripts, contained in an email dubbed the "For Neville" email, and says Crone misled parliament.

-November 14 - The public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations.
+November 14 - The public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into newspaper practices.

 November 29 - Paul McMullan, a reporter at the News of the World, tells the public inquiry that former editors of the newspaper, including Andy Coulson, were aware of phone-hacking at the tabloid.

-December 7 - Police arrest private investigator Glen Mulcaire as part of their Operation Weeting investigation into phone hacking.
-Mulcaire had already been jailed in 2007 for illegally accessing the voicemails of royal aides along with Clive Goodman.
+December 7 - Police arrest Glen Mulcaire as part of their Operation Weeting investigation into phone hacking.
+Mulcaire had already been jailed in 2007 for illegally accessing the voicemails of royal aides and five other figures along with Clive Goodman.

+December 10 - More than 800 people have had their telephones illegally hacked by the defunct News of the World, British police investigating the alleged practice say.

+December 21 - Coulson loses a case to force News Group Newspapers, the defunct News of the World's publisher, to pay his legal fees relating to phone-hacking charges.